FileSaveAs

 Although the iPhone is amazing, there are better phones out there on the market, depending on what you're looking for...

-• PC connectivity.
-Windows Mobile phones (like the XDA Orbit) have excellent support for sync with Outlook (email, contacts and calendar), plus support for office apps such as Excel and Word.
+• PC connectivity - Windows Mobile phones (like the XDA Orbit) have excellent support for sync with Outlook (email, contacts and calendar), plus support for office apps such as Excel and Word.
 The iPhone can't boast the same.

 • Ringtones - Adding your own ringtones isn't simple.
-While some phones let you install or record your own tones, or even play WAV and MP3 files, in the US, you have to get your ringtones through iTines, and pay to get a 30 second audio clip to use as a ringtone.
+While some phones let you install or record your own tones, or even play WAV and MP3 files, in the US, you have to get your ringtones through iTunes, and pay to get a 30 second audio clip to use as a ringtone.

-• Price - Over £900 ownership (£35 a month for 18 months, plus £269 for the phone).
+• Price - For the 3G at launch - £639 ownership (£30 a month for 18 months, plus £99 for the phone).

 • Battery - The iPhone doesn't have a removable battery, but phones like the Nokia 95 and the o2 XDA Orbit both do.